-Dutch graphic novelist, known for her educational series 'A Discovery in Comics', featuring 'Philosophy', 'Science' and 'Religion'.
-In the works: 'World Domination' and 'Love'.
+Dutch graphic novelist, known for her educational series 'A Discovery in Comics', featuring 'Philosophy', 'Science', 'Religion' and 'Love', as well as a comic about world domination.
 Margreet lives and works in Amsterdam with her artistic husband Yiri and two cats.

 In 2017, Margreet was voted Comic Artist Laureate of The Netherlands, an ambassadorship of Dutch comics which she holds for the period of three years.

 I hope the content of the book lives up to this cover…

 This comic book is about science, and I’ve been working on it all of the past year.
 It will appear in Holland in October 2012.
 If it ever appears in the US (pending the success of ‘Philosophy: a Discovery in Comics’), it will probably be called ‘Science: a Discovery in Comics’.
 More information (in Dutch) can be found when you click here.

 A friend of mine used to be a real asshole.
 He was rude, self-centred and boorish.
 At a certain point, he decided this attitude wasn’t working for him, and he chose to behave in a more pleasant manner.
 He’s been a nice guy for years now.
 “Deep down, I know I’m an asshole,” he says of himself, “But since I don’t act like one, doesn’t that mean my nature has changed?
 Am I still an asshole or not?”

 Different philosophers have different things to say about this issue of True Nature.
 Plato would probably hold that in the absolute realm of ideas, his Asshole-ness is a fixed given.
 Aristotle might argue that True Nature is what someone is “meant to BECOME” – so was my friend meant to become an asshole, or someone who chose not to act like one?